Harlem: Libraries

-Other nearby branches include the 125th Street and Aguilar branches in East Harlem; the Morningside Heights branch in Morningside Heights; and the George Bruce and Hamilton Grange branches in western Harlem.
+Other branches include the 125th Street and Aguilar branches in East Harlem and the George Bruce and Hamilton Grange branches in western Harlem.

 Transportation

 Bridges

 The Harlem River separates the Bronx and Manhattan, necessitating several spans between the two New York City boroughs.
 Five free bridges connect Harlem and the Bronx: the Willis Avenue Bridge (for northbound traffic only), Third Avenue Bridge (for southbound traffic only), Madison Avenue Bridge, 145th Street Bridge, and Macombs Dam Bridge.
 In East Harlem, the Wards Island Bridge, also known as the 103rd Street Footbridge, connects Manhattan with Wards Island.
 The Triborough Bridge is a complex of three separate bridges that offers connections between Queens, East Harlem, and the Bronx.

 Public transportation

 Public transportation service is provided by the Metropolitan Transportation Authority.
 This includes the New York City Subway and MTA Regional Bus Operations.
 Some Bronx local routes also serve Manhattan, providing customers with access between both boroughs.
 Metro-North Railroad has a commuter rail station at Harlem–125th Street, serving trains to the Lower Hudson Valley and Connecticut.